tom-clik/clikpage/_notes/Stylesheets.md

 ## Font Familes

-Like, colors, fonts are abstracted and given a name.
+Like colors, fonts are abstracted and given a name.
 Fonts can only be applied in the system via this name.

 The font faces themselves need defining in the static CSS files.
 The font variables then reference the defined font families.